 Lucrative Prospects for Trade

 This rising political-military cooperation has led to the prospect of economic ties between both countries.
-There exists a Memorandum of Understanding (MoU) on the Establishment of Joint Business Council between the Pakistan Chamber of Commerce and Industry and Azerbaijan Chamber of Commerce and Industry.
+There exists a Memorandum of Understanding (MoU) on the establishment of a Joint Business Council between the Pakistan Chamber of Commerce and Industry and the Azerbaijan Chamber of Commerce and Industry.
 In October 2018, Azerbaijan financially assisted Pakistan with $100 million, to curb increasing energy deficits, and the State Oil Company of Azerbaijan Republic (SOCAR) supplied Azeri oil and oil-based products such as natural gas.

-According to the State Customs Committee of Azerbaijan, bilateral trade amounted to $8.34 million in the period between January and September 2018, reflecting an undoubtedly erratic yet growing trend from the $7.3 million and $5.2 million in 2016 and 2017 respectively.
+According to the State Customs Committee of Azerbaijan, bilateral trade amounted to $8.34 million in the period between January and September 2018, reflecting an undoubtedly erratic yet growing trend from $7.3 million and $5.2 million in 2016 and 2017 respectively.
 In 2017, Azerbaijan established a permanent trade mission in its embassy in Islamabad, qualifying Pakistan among the few countries — others being Russia, Turkey, and the U.S. — where this has been done.